-Our Group's borrowings of approximately RM34.80 million as at 31 December 2020 were all denominated in Ringgit Malaysia and comprised of term loans and hire purchase that were mainly utilised to finance the construction of our new GMP-compliant plant in Kawasan Perindustrian Nilai Utama, Nilai, Negeri Sembilan, acquisition of the land and construction of the warehouse in Taman Perindustrian Kapar Bestari, Kapar, Selangor, acquisition of the warehouse in Excellent Technology Park III, Kapar, Selangor and for acquisition of lab equipment as well as GMP plant and equipment.
+Our Group's borrowings of approximately RM32.79 million as at 31 December 2021 were all denominated in Ringgit Malaysia and comprised of term loans, bank overdrafts and hire purchase that were mainly utilised to finance the construction of our new

+GMP-compliant plant in Kawasan Perindustrian Nilai Utama, Nilai, Negeri Sembilan, acquisition of the land and construction of the warehouse in Taman Perindustrian Kapar Bestari, Kapar, Selangor, acquisition of the warehouse in Excellent Technology Park III, Kapar, Selangor and for acquisition of lab equipment as well as GMP plant and equipment.

-As at 31 December 2020, our Group has unutilised banking facilities of approximately RM25.95 million.
+As at 31 December 2021, our Group has unutilised banking facilities of approximately RM24.68 million.
 The Group remains prudent in maintaining a sound financial position that enables us to execute our plans over the coming years.
-Our Group's debt to equity ratio as at 31 December 2020 had increased slightly to 0.28 times compared to the ratio of 0.25 times as at 31 December 2019 due to the further drawdown of a term loan amounting to RM8.60 million for the construction of our new GMP-compliant plant in Kawasan Perindustrian Nilai Utama, Nilai, Negeri Sembilan.
+Our Group's debt to equity ratio as at 31 December 2021 had decreased slightly to 0.25 times compared to the ratio of 0.28 times as at 31 December 2020 due to repayments being made during the financial year.